Bill Loewen

-William H. Loewen is an entrepreneur, philanthropist, and political figure in Winnipeg, Manitoba, Canada.
+William Herbert Loewen (July 28, 1930 – February 4, 2026) was a Canadian businessman, philanthropist and political figure in Winnipeg, Manitoba.

+Background

-Loewen was raised in Elkhorn, Manitoba, and later moved to Winnipeg.
+Loewen was born on July 28, 1930, and raised in Elkhorn, Manitoba, later moving to Winnipeg.
 His wife Shirley Loewen is a prominent figure in the Winnipeg arts community, and his nephew John Loewen is a former member of the Legislative Assembly of Manitoba.
 He was named to the Order of Canada in 1999, to the Winnipeg Citizens Hall of Fame in 2008, and to the Order of Manitoba in 2018.

+Loewen died on February 4, 2026, at the age of 95.

 Businessman

-Loewen is a chartered accountant.
+Loewen was a chartered accountant.
 He launched the payroll cheque company Comcheq Services in 1968 on an investment of $15,000, and turned the company into a national success.
 Comcheq's revenue was $24 million in 1990, and it had 453 workers.
 Loewen was named Manitoba Executive of the Year in May 1990.

-He sold the company to the Canadian Imperial Bank of Commerce in 1992, and expressed disappointment when the CIBC sold it to an American firm in 1998.
+He sold Comcheq to the Canadian Imperial Bank of Commerce in 1992, and expressed disappointment when the CIBC sold it to an American firm in 1998.
 He retained control of a division called TelPay, and used this entity to secure a customer's electronic bill-paying contracts with many financial institutions including National Bank of Canada in 1999.
-Telpay Inc. was named "innovator of the year" by the Winnipeg Chamber of Commerce in 2004, and received the Distinguished Treasury Award from the Treasury Management Association of Canada (TMAC) the following year.
+Telpay was named "innovator of the year" by the Winnipeg Chamber of Commerce in 2004, and received the Distinguished Treasury Award from the Treasury Management Association of Canada (TMAC) the following year.
 He spoke against bank mergers in 1998, arguing that Canadian banks were already too large and powerful.

-Winnipeg Mayor Susan Thompson appointed Loewen to head the Winnipeg Millennium Committee in 1997.
+Winnipeg mayor Susan Thompson appointed Loewen to head the Winnipeg Millennium Committee in 1997.
 In this capacity, he was responsible for planning events for the city's millennium festivities.

 In November 2007 he was appointed to the Canadian Payments Association Bill Payment Task Force, a committee set up to respond to complaints that bill payment processing in Canada is too slow.

-On November 9, 2010 he was presented with the "Lifetime Achievement Award" by the Institute of Chartered Accountants of Manitoba, "Winnipeg Free Press" 9 November 2010.
+On November 9, 2010 he was presented with the "Lifetime Achievement Award" by the Institute of Chartered Accountants of Manitoba.